emberjs/website/source/blog/2019-02-22-the-ember-times-issue-86.md

 Two new **Requests for Comments (RFC)** propose deprecations to better avoid confusion in Ember apps:
 [One of the proposals](https://github.com/emberjs/rfcs/pull/443) aims to rename the `htmlSafe` template helper and util to `trustedHtml` in an effort to convey the mechanism of the util better.

-[The second RFC](https://github.com/emberjs/rfcs/pull/445) proposes the deprecation of the `with` template helper acknowledging the rather recent [`let` helper](https://guides.emberjs.com/release/templates/built-in-helpers/#toc_built-in-block-helpers), that can now be used in templates instead of and with much clearer intent than `with`.
+[The second RFC](https://github.com/emberjs/rfcs/pull/445) proposes the **deprecation** of the `with` template helper acknowledging the rather recent [`let` helper](https://guides.emberjs.com/release/templates/built-in-helpers/#toc_built-in-block-helpers), that can now be used in templates instead of and with much clearer intent than `with`.

-Be sure to check out the original proposals for [the renaming of htmlSafe](https://github.com/emberjs/rfcs/pull/443) and [the deprecation of the with helper](https://github.com/emberjs/rfcs/pull/445) and leave your comments below!
+Be sure to check out the original proposals for [the renaming of *htmlSafe*](https://github.com/emberjs/rfcs/pull/443) and [the deprecation of the with helper](https://github.com/emberjs/rfcs/pull/445) and leave your comments below!

 ---

 ## [Ember Weekend RFC Roundup Redux Episode 🔈](https://twitter.com/emberweekend/status/1095017680892035072)

-Don't miss [@rondale-sc](https://github.com/rondale-sc) and [@code0100fun](https://github.com/code0100fun) interviewing [@rwjblue](https://github.com/rwjblue) on Episode 128 of the Ember Weekend podcast [RFC Roundup Redux](http://emberweekend.com/episodes/rfc-roundup-reduce).
+Don't miss [@rondale-sc](https://github.com/rondale-sc) and [@code0100fun](https://github.com/code0100fun) interviewing [@rwjblue](https://github.com/rwjblue) on **Episode 128** of the **Ember Weekend podcast** [RFC Roundup Redux](http://emberweekend.com/episodes/rfc-roundup-reduce).
 They discussed the [auto-published unified RFC's repo](https://emberjs.github.io/rfcs/introduction.html), the [Glimmer Components RFC](https://emberjs.github.io/rfcs/0416-glimmer-components.html) and its implications for hooks, the [Render Element Modifiers RFC](https://emberjs.github.io/rfcs/0415-render-element-modifiers.html), including the official addon it proposes, and more!

 ---

 ## [An Ember Community Experience by Gaurav Munjal 💛](https://twitter.com/gaurav9576/status/1098298137507217408)

 I had wanted to make some large breaking changes to [ember-simple-tree](https://github.com/btecu/ember-simple-tree), in order to enable me to customize it to my liking.
 Given that it would break backward compatibility and existing applications, I figured my changes would never be accepted.
-So I forked it and released my version as ember-light-tree.
+So I forked it and released my version as **ember-light-tree**.

-I was surprised when Bujorel Tecu AKA [@btecu](https://github.com/btecu), the author of ember-simple-tree, contacted me and wanted to work together to include my changes.
+I was surprised when **Bujorel Tecu** AKA [@btecu](https://github.com/btecu), the author of ember-simple-tree, contacted me and wanted to work together to include my changes.
 As a result, my changes are now in the latest version of ember-simple-tree.

-Even though we had to sacrifice technical backward compatibility, it was important to @btecu that we had a shared solution.
-One of the main strengths of Ember is how shared conventions enable developers to build on top of each other's work and improve the ecosystem for everyone.
+Even though we had to sacrifice technical backward compatibility, it was important to @btecu that we had **a shared solution**.
+One of the main strengths of Ember is how shared conventions enable developers to build on top of each other's work and **improve the ecosystem for everyone**.
 It's heartening to see this view echoed in the Ember addon community.

 ---